guedim/spring-projects/debezium/README.md

 mvn test
 ```

-The test uses [TestContainers](https://www.testcontainers.org/) to spin a postgres database, which is used during the integration test.
+The test uses [TestContainers](https://www.testcontainers.org/) to spin a postgres database and elastic Search engine which is used during the integration test.